briansw/ci_lucky_number/README.md

 - ```number```
 - ```n[X]```

-This first is ```number``` which can be used to identify all of the available numbers on the page.
-The second class is unique to each number and can be used to identify a specific number on the page.
+The ```number``` class can be used to identify all of the available numbers on the page.

+The second class, ```n[X]``` is unique to each number and can be used to identify a specific number on the page.
 The naming of the unique class follows a simple pattern: the number prefixed with the letter "n".
 For example, number 32&rsquo;s unique class will be ```n32```.

-You&rsquo;ll need to make use of both of these classes when writing your algorithm to find the lucky number.
+HINT: You&rsquo;ll need to make use of both of these classes when writing your algorithm to find the lucky number.

 #### Guessing